btbinhtran/towerjs-tutorial/release/book.md

 **Experienced JavaScript and/or CoffeeScript programmers:** You'll blast through this book.

-**Inexperienced Tower.js programmers:**May you read some other tutorials and built some small Tower.js apps.
+**Inexperienced Tower.js programmers:** Maybe you read some other tutorials and built some small Tower.js apps.
 You can still get a lot out of this book.
 Most important, the techniques here may be more up-to-date than when you originally learned Tower.js.

 **Experienced Tower.js programmers:** This book is unnecessary for you, but you might be surprised at what you can still learn.